 Generally speaking, there is no single cause for cancer, with the disease manifesting as a result of a wide range of factors, such as a hereditary problem, exposure to carcinogenic substances, or even a poor diet.
 What is known however, is that the disease starts with a fault in a single cell’s DNA structure, which will result in them starting to rapidly multiply and form a tumor.
 To diagnose the problem, a vet will perform a variety of tests, including imaging scans of the dog’s body and analysis of blood samples to detect cancerous cells.
 A procedure called a biopsy can also be carried out, whereby the vet will remove a small part of the tumor for examination under a microscope in order to try and determine the exact type of cancer they are dealing with.

-Note that our condition guide pages also include the ability for you to discuss the possible courses of treatment with qualified veterinarians, as well as read direct accounts of dealing with canine cancer from the owners themselves.
+Note that our condition guides also include the ability for you to discuss the possible courses of treatment with qualified veterinarians, as well as read direct accounts of dealing with canine cancer from the owners themselves.

 - No matter what animal is being treated, the same three options of chemotherapy, radiotherapy and surgery are generally the ones that offer the best prognosis.